 September 22-23 / Lumban, Laguna

 Notably, burda or embroidery is a folk craft known among the people of Lumban in Laguna.
-In fact, it’s one of the best embroidery towns in the country.
+Notably, it’s one of the best embroidery towns in the country.
 And nowhere is this time-honoured artistry best celebrated than here.
 Make your way to a maze of embroidered stuff, delicious Filipino snacks & exciting rural dances as well as music all in one celebration.

 September 23-27 / Bongao, Tawi-Tawi